zemfrog/zemfrog/README.rst

-Zemfrog is a powerful boilerplate for flask.
+Zemfrog is a simple REST API framework based on flask.
-Which focuses on building API structures that are easy to customize, flexible and manageable!
+Which focuses on building a customizable, flexible and manageable REST API!
 We believe zemfrog can speed up your work with flask and please help us develop this boilerplate!

 * Free software: MIT license